Thursday, February 25, 2021

 The Seven Continents Rotunda Building and Restaurant at Chicago O'Hare International Airport.

 In 1961, Gertrude Kerbis, with the architectural firm of Naeas & Murphy, later known as C.F.
 Murphy, designed the Seven Continents/ O'Hara Airport Rotunda Building as a multi-purpose structure housing several restaurants and airport functions.
 It served as a magnificent passenger link connecting two major airport terminals.
-The Rotunda Building is a Jet Age design that was once the centerpiece of Chicago's O'Hare International Airport and is an excellent example of Midcentury Modem airport architecture.
+The Rotunda Building is a Jet Age design that was once the centerpiece of Chicago's O'Hare International Airport and is an excellent example of Mid-century modern airport architecture.

 Seven Continents Building / O'Hare Rotunda Building, exterior view.

 Gertrude Kerbis was a groundbreaking architect and one of the first women at the forefront of Chicago architecture, working in the modern style in the 1960s.
-She studied with Walter Gropius at Harvard and with Ludwig Mies van der Rohe at IIT—Illinois Institute of Technology in Chicago.
+She studied with Walter Gropius at Harvard and Ludwig Mies van der Rohe at IIT—Illinois Institute of Technology in Chicago.
 Kerbis worked with Skidmore, Owings & Merrill (SOM), and later at Naeas & Murphy/C.F.
 Murphy.
 She opened her own architectural firm, Lempp Kerbis Architects, in 1967.
-Kerbis was one of the very few female architects working in a male-dominated profession.
+Kerbis was one of the few female architects working in a male-dominated profession.
 She worked on the original O'Hare Terminal structures and the Chicago Civic Center, now known as the Richard J. Daley Center, a designated Chicago Landmark.

 Seven Continents Building / O'Hare Rotunda Building, exterior view.